 Ensure premium sound quality throughout the duration of the call.
 Mute all participants’ lines and instruct all speakers to mute their lines while they don’t play an active part.
 On most event platforms this is a standard feature.

 8. Be prepared for awkward questions

-Now you have a full audience list and have identified any potentially tricky customers, it’s wise to have a pre-planned strategy for dealing with any awkward questions you think they may ask – especially if hosting a separate call for the press.
+You have a full audience list and have identified any potentially tricky participants.
+It’s wise to have a pre-planned strategy for dealing with any awkward questions you think they may ask – especially if hosting a separate call for the press.

-Event platforms such as those provided by Arkadin allow you to discretely manage and prioritise audience questions, enabling you to guide the direction of the discussion, whilst avoiding the call from being derailed.
+Event platforms allow you to discretely manage and prioritize audience questions, enabling you to guide the direction of the discussion, whilst avoiding the call from being derailed.

-Remember to fully brief one of your event team, who will be responsible for managing the questions, and also the rest of the presenting team so they know the plan of action!
+Remember to properly brief the person in your event team who will be responsible for managing the questions, as well as the rest of the presenting team.
+Everybody should know the plan of action!

 9. Don’t leave them hanging

-All participant contact details and copies of the questions they asked will be accessible to you after your event, so don’t forget to have a process for following up questions that you didn’t manage to answer on the call.
-Tie up any loose ends and keep your audience positively engaged.
+All participant contact details and copies of the questions they asked will be accessible to you after your event.
+Use this information to follow up on questions that you didn’t manage to answer on the call.
+Make sure you tie up any loose ends and keep your audience positively engaged.

 10. Check out the competition

 Some of the best ideas have been copied, and your investor relations announcements should be no different.
 What are your competitors doing?
 Have you seen any great ideas you could use?